Sermon

 of Zeus.
 Goddess of the Hunt.
 Of chastity.
 Lady of Wild Beasts.
 The

 goddess that roves by night.
 Protector of women in childbirth.
+A

-when their time is up.
+their time is up.

-of Zeus.
-Goddess of War and of Wisdom.
-A serious goddess, her salient
+and of Wisdom.
+A serious goddess, her salient attribute is good common

-attribute is good common sense.
-Although a virgin, she is friendly to
+sense.
+Although a virgin, she is friendly to men and a good goddess to

-men, and a good goddess to have on your side.
+have on your side.

-serp' in a), Queen of the Underworld
+Proserpina (pro serp' in a), Queen of the Underworld.

-(dye o nye' sus)
+DIONYSUS (dye o nye' sus)

-of wine and intoxication, of ritual madness and ecstasy, of theater.
+God of wine and intoxication, of ritual madness and ecstasy, of theater.

-crippled son of Hera.
+The crippled son of Hera.
 God of fire, of blacksmiths and artisans.

 Married to Aphrodite, but cuckolded by Ares.

-marriage and royalty.
+Exemplar of marriage and royalty.

 Son